No seclusion in schools and ECEs

-Time out is still an acceptable way to manage student behaviour.
+Time out is an acceptable way to manage student behaviour.
+Time out means:

-This guidance will help schools use positive strategies for managing student behaviour.
-It focuses on preventative and de-escalation techniques with the priority on the wellbeing and safety of both staff and students.
-It has been developed by a cross-sector advisory group.
+These guidelines help schools use positive strategies for managing student behaviour.
+They focus on preventative and de-escalation techniques, with the priority being the wellbeing and safety of both staff and students.
+They were developed by a cross-sector advisory group.

 Last reviewed: Has this been useful?
 Give us your feedback